-Did you also know that your handmade bones can generate $500,000 for CARE International to help rebuild lives in Somalia and the Democratic Republic of Congo (DRC), two nations torn by violence and conflict?
+Did you know that the handmade bones made by thousands of students and educators around the world generated $500,000 for CARE International to help rebuild lives in Somalia and the Democratic Republic of Congo (DRC), two nations affected by violence and conflict?

 What is Students Rebuild?
 Students Rebuild is a collaborative initiative of the Bezos Family Foundation that inspires young people to connect, learn and take action on critical global issues.
 Since its genesis in January, 2010, Students Rebuild has mobilized thousands of young people in 38+ countries and all 50 U.S. states, and raised more than $1 million in matching funds for rebuilding schools in Haiti and youth facilities in Japan.
-This current challenge is a collaboration between One Million Bones, the Bezos Family Foundation, CARE and Global Nomads Group.
+This most recent challenge was a collaboration between One Million Bones, the Bezos Family Foundation, CARE and Global Nomads Group.